Tax Scams & Tips for Avoiding Them

 Tax Scams and Fraud

 Fraudulent Returns (Identity Theft): With a few key pieces of personal information – such as someone’s name, Social Security number and/or address – scammers can file a fraudulent tax return and ultimately pocket the victim’s refund, if any.
-It’s a serious problem, resulting in the IRS paying out roughly $1.6 billion from 2015 to 2017.
+It’s a serious problem, resulting in the IRS stopping $24 billion in identity theft refunds from 2015 to 2018.

 So don’t ignore the warning signs: a letter from the IRS about multiple returns or a failed e-file attempt, in particular.
 That last one bears repeating: If you try to file online and are unable to do so, that could indicate a fraudster has already filed a return under your name.